 A. Supporting people in their day to day living such as getting up and going to bed, preparing drinks and basic meals, personal hygiene and using the toilet, helping with medication needs.

-A. Our main areas are Leek and surrounding villages, Biddulph with Brown Lees and Brown Edge, Newcastle with Kidsgrove.
+A. Our main areas are Leek, Tunstall, Chell, Norton, Biddulph, and Newcastle.
 You be offered work in one of these areas.

 A. No, but your work will be based in as small an area as possible to keep your costs down.

 A. Yes, and have the use of a car.